Renderer 2.x - Basic 3D algorithms

 Speed-wise...

 This is a software-only renderer, so don't expect hardware class (OpenGL) speeds.
-Then again, speed is a relative thing: the train object (available inside the source package, in the "3D-Objects" folder) was rendered at a meager 6fps on my Athlon XP, back in 2003.
-Around 2005, however, my Pentium4 desktop at work took this up to 11 fps.
-As of 2007, by way of Intel's Threading Building Blocks (or OpenMP) the code uses both cores of my Core2Duo to run at 23fps...
-And since it uses TBB/OpenMP, it will automatically make use of any additional cores... so give the CPUs a few more years... :-)
+Then again, speed is a relative thing: the train object (available inside the source package, in the "3D-Objects" folder) was rendered (in soft-shadows mode) at a meager 6fps on an Athlon XP, back in 2003.
+Around 2005, however, a Pentium4 desktop at work took this up to 11 fps.
+As of 2007, by way of Intel's Threading Building Blocks (or OpenMP) the code uses both cores of a Core2Duo to run at 23fps...
+And since it uses TBB/OpenMP, it will automatically make use of any additional cores... so give the CPUs a few more years... :‑)

 The code also runs 20-25% faster if compiled under 64-bit environments.